-Diana Shipping Inc. - A Seaworthy Vessel For The Coronavirus Pandemic
+Diana Shipping Inc.: A Seaworthy Vessel For The Coronavirus Pandemic

 DSX is operationally and financially solid, with a large cash hoard that should allow the company to weather the coronavirus financial crisis relatively unscathed.

-Investors purchasing the common stock at current prices will be purchasing a solid asset base acquired at a steep discount to its cost or future profit generating capacity.
+Investors purchasing the common stock at current prices will be purchasing a solid asset base acquired at a steep discount to its cost or future profit-generating capacity.

 Although 2020 will not be a bumper year for profits, the dry bulk shipping sector will come roaring back in 2021 or 2022.